-I started practicing my craft as a refistered nurse in 1971.
+I started practicing my craft as a registered nurse in 1971.
 Working holidays, double shifts, and a few 24hr shifts taking care of other people was my job.
 My spouse was active duty military so we were on the move and many times I found myself taking the less desired shifts since I was the new person.
-I found a personal sense of satisfaction in what I did, and felt my work was appreciated by my patients, their families, and my family.
+I found a personal sense of satisfaction in what I did and felt my work was appreciated by my patients, their families, and my family.
 I planned to work until I reached 65, but around 2006 I injured my leg in a fall, that left me with a slow recovery and exaggerated pains.
-I started working part time, and took a less demanding position, but eventually the 30 minute drive to work would be enough for my back to spasm, and I had to take time off.
+I started working part-time and took a less demanding position, but eventually, the 30-minute drive to work would be enough for my back to spasm, and I had to take time off.

 I had seen a pain specialist and started receiving facet injections in my back.
 I tried applying for disability on my own but was denied because I had been making too much.
 I tried again after my salary was below the acceptable level, and was denied again.
 I was walking around my home crying because the social security system didn't believe I couldn't work.
 I didn't know what I was going to do.
 A commercial came on tv about the Packard Law Firm helping people get their disability.
 I went online and read about the two brothers who had witnessed their own mom going through the struggles of getting her disability.
 I gave them a call and set up an appointment.
 I turned my problems over to them.
 By the time our case came up, I had developed a large clot in my leg and parts had broken off and went to my lungs.
 I was hospitalized and had more testing done, which they found to be a bilateral venous insufficiency that hindered me working on my feet.